CogStack/working_with_cogstack/data/medcattrainer_export/ReadMe.md

+# Placeholder for MedCATtrainer exports

-Place all MedCAT annotated docs should be place here.
+All materials exported from medcattrainer should be stored here.

 MedCATtrainer exports should be placed [here](data/medcattrainer_exports)